CrivelliLab/MVP-NEWT/GRAPH_README.md

 The `option` function generate the basic function of graph, and in `type` you can insert `scatter`, `line`,`pie`,`chart`,`columns` to create different types of graph.

+Markup :  # Retrieve from that function  #
 ```
 <body>
 <div id="chartContainer" style="height: ...px; max-width: ...px; "></div>